Trailer bus: Obsolescence

 Trailer buses saw service until at least 1984 in South Africa, possibly due to the rugged terrain in its remote areas, and the availability of specialist bus builders as opposed to truck dealers and basic body builders.

 Trailer buses are still in service in Cuba, where they were introduced under the nickname of "camellos" ("camels", from the twin-humped shape of the trailers) during the Special Period after the fall of the Soviet Union.
 As of 2008, the trailer buses were being gradually retired from service in Havana, replaced by Chinese-made buses.

 Nonetheless, the Munich transit authority ordered a batch of trailer buses from Solaris with deliveries starting in 2013.
 The buses were intended for service on the city's busiest routes.
 The advantages of such buses were the ability to attach or detach the trailer depending on demand, spaciousness and flexibility.

+Munich is experimenting with “bus trains” on heavily used routes as it electrifies its bus fleet.
+One design by MVG has solar panels on the roof and the trailer is made by Göppel.
+The interest is how much of the demand for electricity for interior systems can be supplied by the solar panels.
+Some are conversions of buses in their fleet.